Team-on/UnityBuildManager/README.md

  * Run multiple builds
  * Archivate build
  * Push build to itch.io
- * Push build to Gitgub releases
+ * Push build to Github releases
  * Auto optimize release builds for better performace and testing builds for faster build time
  * Maintain defines and options for each build and sequence
  * Keep changelog and readme files